yhzhang0128/egos-2000/README.md

 ## A Minimal Operating System on a RISC-V Board and the QEMU Emulator

-With only **2000** lines of code, **egos-2000** implements every component of a functional operating system.
+With only **2000** lines of code, **egos-2000** implements every component of an operating system for education.
-It can run on a RISC-V board or a software emulator called QEMU.
+It can run on a RISC-V board or the QEMU software emulator.
 The vision of this project is to help **every** college student read **all** the code of an operating system within **one** semester.

 ![This is an image](references/screenshots/egos-2000.jpg)
-Note: `cloc` is used to [count lines of code](https://github.com/AlDanial/cloc) above.
+Note: [**cloc**](https://github.com/AlDanial/cloc) is used to count the lines of code above.
 Try `cloc egos-2000 --exclude-ext=md` which excludes the markdown documents in the count.

 ## Earth and Grass Operating System 2000